MlataIbrahim/Data-Science-Blog-Post/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run with Python versions 3.
+These libraries are required to run the code here. pandas pip install pandas pandas_profiling pip install pandas_profiling numpy pip install numpy matplotlib pip install matplotlib seaborn pip install seaborn
 You can download Stackoverflow’s 2019 Annual Developer Survey from [Here ](https://drive.google.com/open?id=1QOmVDpd8hcVYqqUXDXf68UMDWQZP0wQV).

 ## Project Motivation<a name="motivation"></a>

 This is an Udacity Nanodegree project.
-I chose FIFA 19 complete player dataset.
+I chose Stackoverflow’s 2019 Annual Developer Survey dataset.

-As a football fan,  it would be quite interesting to apply data analysis skills here.

-My key interests would be:

-1. What's the ratio of  total wages/ total potential for clubs.
-Which clubs are the most economical ？
-2. How is nation team player total market value distributed?
-Probably show a distribution plot in a world map?
-3. How is a player's skilsl set influence his potential/wage?
-Can we predict a player's potential based on his skills' set?
+ and analyze the data needed to answer the following questions.

+1. Is Open source tools affect your job satisfaction ？
+2. How data people are using Stackoverflow ?
+3. What data people’s salaries related to?

 ## File Descriptions <a name="files"></a>

-Data.csv contains lastest edition FIFA 2019 players attributes including age, potential, wage, etc.
+Profile.html contains a data profiling of Developer Survey responses including Developer Type , Langauge work with , etc.

-There is also a notebook available here to showcsae all my work related to my three questions.
+Data Science Blog Post - Stackoverflow 2019.ipynb is a jupyter notebook file to showcsae all my work related to my three questions.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the [post](https://medium.com/@u0509421/fifa-19-complete-player-dataset-what-can-we-tell-from-it-f7343fdad020) available
+The interpretation of the results are published in this blog [post](https://medium.com/@mlataibrahim/how-data-people-are-using-stackoverflow-f8799f8e0e9e)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity courses for some of code ideas, and to kaggle/AirBnb for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/karangadiya/fifa19).
-Otherwise, feel free to use the code here as you would like!# Data-Science-Blog-Post
+Results of the 2019 Developer Survey are available under the Open Database License,feel free to use the code here as you would like!# Data-Science-Blog-Post.
-This is a Udacity Nanodegree Project .
-I chose Stackoverflow’s 2019 Annual Developer Survey